Frequently asked questions

 Tubestock plants are smaller than plants in 150mm (or larger) pots when you purchase them, however there are a range of benefits to buying/planting tubestock over other sizes of plants including:

-5. What is Planting?
+5. What is planting?

 6. Can I apply for training costs?